 - 50 percent or more of the children in a Census Tract are eligible for free or reduced-price school meals; or

-- The percentage of children eligible for free or reduced-price meals in up to three adjacent CBGs when averaged is 50 percent or more, provided that at least 40 percent of children in each of the combined CBGs are eligible for free or reduced-price meals, as described above.
+- The percentage of children eligible for free or reduced-price meals in the "referent" CBG and up to two adjacent CBGs, when averaged, is 50 percent or more, provided that at least 40 percent of children in each of the individual CBGs are eligible for free or reduced-price meals, as described above.

 Area eligibility determinations based on census data are effective for five years.